 In 1996, he finished his studies, achieving a four-year degree in Pre-Ministry from Union College (Nebraska, USA), and a three-year degree in Religious Studies at Canadian University College (Alberta, Canada).

 After serving as a student pastor, he was called to full time ministry by the Alberta Conference in various churches from 1992-1999.
 Later he went to pursue higher studies at Andrews University Theological Seminary.
 After he graduated with a Masters of Divinity degree in 2001, he was employed by the Ontario Conference as a District Pastor.
 He was ordained into the ministry in 2002 by Ontario Conference.
 In 2011, He graduated with a Doctoral degree from Andrews University Theological Seminary in Berrien Springs, Michigan.

-In January 2010, he was called to become the associate pastor at the Cambodian Seventh-day Adventist church.
+In January 2010, he was called to become the associate pastor at the Mount Zion Filipino and the pastor of the Cambodian Seventh-day Adventist church.
 After January 13, 2018, he was reassigned to be our senior pastor.
-He has had much and varied experiences serving the Seventh-day Adventist Church for the past twenty three years (20 years in Canada).
+He has had much and varied experiences serving the Seventh-day Adventist Church for the past twenty five years (22 years in Canada).

 He enjoys helping people through pastoral counselling, focusing on forgiveness and particularly appreciates the privilege to be part of God’s ministry of reconciliation (2Cor 5:18-20) with Adventists and other Christians around the world.
 His favourite passage is Mark 12:30-31.
 He seeks to help Adventists understand what it means to be Christians in a postmodern world.

 We welcome Pastor Ly and his family to the Cambodian Seventh-day Adventist Church.
 We wish them success in their ministry and hope their work in the Ontario Conference will continue to be productive in preparing people for the Kingdom of God.